 If asked to describe how good or bad a racing driver I’d been, I think I’d fall back on that rather overworked school report phraseology: “He made good use of what little talent he possessed, but with more application could have done a bit better.”
-Nevertheless, my racing career lasted 14 years and for 11 of those I was able to enjoy professional status, including being a “works” driver for Mercedes Benz in South Africa.
+Nevertheless, my racing career lasted 14 years and for 11 of those, I was able to enjoy the professional status, including being a “works” driver for Mercedes Benz in South Africa.

 However, I was bright enough to recognise early on that an F1 career was beyond my capabilities, but that didn’t stop me from racing in many memorable events against some of the world’s best drivers.
 Amusingly, if I were racing now, I’d most likely be in F1, because my sponsorship acquisition skills would almost certainly have secured the budget required to drive for one of the middle to back of the grid teams!

-Something that’s never really changed in motorsport is the motorsport media’s obsession with season reviews and previews, not just in F1 but also other categories.
+Something that’s never really changed in motorsport is the motorsport media’s obsession with season reviews and previews, not just in F1 but also in other categories.
 So I thought that for my opening Money, Egos and Speed feature of 2015, I’d jump on that bandwagon, but in a slightly different way.
 I’ve been lucky enough to enjoy a long career in motorsport and feel privileged to have competed against many famous drivers, as well as having attended some remarkable races throughout my 41 years in the business.
 I’ve therefore listed my four most memorable races in which I’ve either competed or been present at.
 You could call it a 41-year Review!

-Something that’s never really changed in motorsport is the motorsport media’s obsession with season reviews and previews, not just in F1 but also other categories.
+Something that’s never really changed in motorsport is the motorsport media’s obsession with season reviews and previews, not just in F1 but also in other categories.

 1977 was my first year as a professional racer.
 I’d secured an extremely sizeable sponsorship agreement with a company called SodaStream and signed up with Hawke Race Cars to compete in the 1977 National Formula Ford Championship, which was sponsored by Townsend Thoresen.